TheAcharya/MarkerData-Website/docs/In Action/creating-shot-library.md

 <br>

 1. Add markers to your desired shots.
-2. Ensure each marker has a unique name.
+2. Ensure each marker has an identifiable unique name.
 3. Select `Marker Data Source` or `Marker Data H.264` from [Final Cut Pro's Share menu](user-guide/share-destination/).
 4. **Marker Data** will start to perform its task.